What is ISMS?

 In the section "What is ISMS?", I said, "We create the systems and rules!"

-So, what is the purpose of creating systems and rules?
+So, why create systems and rules?

 Difficult words have come up